 Oliver commenced with Scenic Rim Regional Council as the inaugural General Manager Council Sustainability in December 2018.
 Prior to this appointment he was the Director Corporate Services/Deputy Chief Executive Officer at Carpentaria Shire Council for six years.

-In a career in local government spanning more than 15 years, Oliver has served in senior managerial roles at Whitsunday Regional Council and Burke Shire Council.
-Oliver holds a Bachelor of Management degree from James Cook University and has achieved post-graduate diplomas in Project and Financial Management and is also a Justice of the Peace (Qualified).
+In a career in local government spanning more than 17 years, Oliver has served in senior managerial roles at Whitsunday Regional Council and Burke Shire Council.
+Oliver holds a Bachelor of Management degree from James Cook University and has achieved post-graduate diplomas in Project and Financial Management and is also a Justice of the Peace (Qualified) Queensland.
+Oliver continues his learning by studying in his spare time to attain his CPA Australia accreditation along with being part of Local Government Association of Queensland's Financial Governance & Asset Management Adisory Group.

 Oliver’s role, as part of Scenic Rim Regional Council’s Executive Management Team, provides guidance in areas of financial sustainability, long-term financial forecasting, asset management, governance, rates and rates modelling, internal audit, procurement, information and technology services as well as Council’s disaster management functions.